 What to do if over trained

 Take a break immediately!
 Stop training, see a doctor and have blood work done to see how over trained you are.
-Blood tests can look for tell tale signs of decrease in various hormones, iron and or magnesium depletion to confirm that you are spent.
+Blood tests can look for tell tale signs of decreases in various hormones, iron and or magnesium depletion to confirm that you are spent.
 Just make sure that if your doctor recommends a course of medications that none of them are banned by your sports governing body.
 Many doctors without backgrounds in sports science or sports medicine do not know the rules.
 If the doctor still strongly recommends a banned med check to see if there is a therapeutic exemption.
 Make sure the doctor fills out ALL therapeutic exemption paper work and it has been submitted and accepted before taking ANY banned substance.
 Failure to do so will mean public sanctions.
 No the rules!

 How to make sure I don’t over train again